 Alright.
 This question has been coming up a lot.
 And I mean a lot.“What is your favourite snowboarding gear for toddlers/preschoolers?”
 Gear is not cheap but can be worth the investment if it is high quality, can be passed down to siblings or resold.
 And so… here is The Best Snowboarding Gear for Toddlers/Preschoolers.

-Full Disclosure: This post has affiliate links to which Born to be Adventurous makes a small profit if you choose to support and buy one of the products through the link.
+Full Disclosure: This post has affiliate links to which Born to be Adventurous makes a small profit to support out family pizza night if you choose to support and buy one of the products through the link.

 Best Snowboarding Gear for Toddlers/Preschoolers

 The After School Special by Burton is the perfect starter snowboard for toddlers and preschoolers.
 The snowboard comes with bindings and the right amount of flex and curve for little boarders.

 The After School Special comes with bindings!
 The bindings are built to hold those little feet in and are easily adjustable to hold in little feet.
 They are also made so that regular sturdy winter boots can be worn with them for the really young shredders (under 3 years old).

 If you already have a board check out the Burton Grom Kid’s Binding.

 While attaching a string to the After School Special Snowboard is possible the Riglet Reel is even better.
 The Riglet Reel attaches to the front of the snowboard so that you can pull your toddler around.
 This is a great way to develop initial snowboarding balance and help the get around the hill when pushing themselves seems too challenging.

 The Mini Grom boots by Burton must have been designed by a parent because they thought of everything.
 They are one of the only snowboarding boots that comes in sizes small enough for toddlers and preschoolers.
 Each boot also becomes a size bigger by removing a piece within the boot making them last another season for growing kids.
 They also happen to be one of the cheapest options on the market.